 Tapia's RBI single in ninth lifts Rockies past Giants, 10-9

-Raimel Tapia hit a run-scoring single in the bottom of the ninth inning and the Colorado Rockies recovered from blowing a late lead to beat the San Francisco Giants 10-9 on Thursday night.
-Nolan Arenado doubled three times and drove in four runs, while D.J.
-LeMahieu added four hits and an RBI for the Rockies.
+Raimel Tapia hit a run-scoring single in the bottom of the ninth inning and the Rockies recovered from blowing a late lead to beat the San Francisco Giants 10-9 on Thursday night.
+"This cat has confidence," Rockies manager Bud Black said of Tapia, who has multiple hits in each of his last three starts.

 Add your comments below